samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 - 2018-07-12-building-an-audio-player-app-with-ionic-angular-rxjs-and-ngrx
 ---

 **TL;DR:** The Microsoft Azure Functions is a solution which enables developers running small serverless pieces of code (functions in the cloud) without worrying about a whole application or the infrastructure to run it.
 They can be used as a backend for web or mobile applications.
 In this article, we will present how to access an Azure Function secured by Auth0 from a Xamarin Forms application.
+If needed, you can also check [this GitHub repository to get more information](https://github.com/Daniel-Krzyczkowski/MicrosoftAzure/tree/master/Auth0AzureFunction).

 ---